 I’ll be going through different portions of a Tokyo Disney Resort (and Japan) vacation and estimating what their final cost will be.
 Most of my estimates will be for the cheaper options available, as I think that is a good starting point before choosing to enhance a potential vacation.

 What a vacation will cost does depends on when you are traveling.
 Try to have a few options when pricing out your vacations and be flexible with your time.
 This isn’t viable for everyone but the more options you have then the more chances there will be to save.
-For Tokyo Disney Resort and an international trip, I would start looking at flights, hotels and general itineraries about a year in advance if it is a big or first trip.
+For Tokyo Disney Resort and an international trip, I would start looking at flights, hotels and general itineraries about 9 months in advance if it is a big or first trip.
 Obviously, there is some give and take in that time frame.
-If you are comfortable traveling internationally then shave a couple of months off of the year.
+If you are comfortable traveling internationally then shave a couple of months off of that.
 On the other hand, it never hurts to start monitoring prices well ahead of time.

 Easily the most costly portion of a trip to Japan will be the airfare.
 Having said that, there are ways to save and the cost has consistently been going down over the last few years.
 Again, flexibility is a key here.
 There are multiple airports that you could fly into.
-Tokyo has two main airport, Narita and Haneda.
+Tokyo has two main airports, Narita and Haneda.
 Narita Airport is the most well-known while Haneda is the closest to Tokyo Disney Resort.
 When looking for a flight, look at both of those airports.
-There is also Kansai International Airport in Osaka if you are starting your trip in that city or Kyoto then this is another easy option to put down when searching, although the Tokyo airports will likely be cheaper.
+There is also Kansai International Airport in Osaka.
+If you are starting your trip in that city or Kyoto then this is another easy option to put down when searching, although the Tokyo airports will likely be cheaper.

 Where you live may be a bigger factor in the price than anything else.
 If living on the west coast of North America then flights to Japan can be found relatively cheap.
 I’ve seen flights under $600 regularly, regardless of the time of year.
 If you don’t live on the west coast then check on flights from your closest airport as well as hubs on the west coast (LAX, SFO, SEA, YVR) when looking at prices.
 While flying out of your home airport might be easiest, flying to one of those west coast airports and then catching a flight from there might be the cheapest option.